fastgorilla146/development/README.md

 and then states change and new data is displayed via the html return functions.

 ### How the User Triggers State Changes
 The user triggers state changes simply by clicking the buttons.
-ON the click the function will be called that will change the state variables.
+On the click the function will be called that will change the state variables.